collapsed-stacks/startups/questions/2924/can-someone-suggest-a-good-place-to-hire-engineering-talent-for-startups.md

 - posted by: [Jason Mcmunn](https://stackexchange.com/users/5429346/jason-mcmunn) on 2015-01-09
 - score: 3

-<p>If you're looking for someone local then I would check out the Meetup.com scene in your local area for the technology platform you are looking to use.
+If you're looking for someone local then I would check out the Meetup.com scene in your local area for the technology platform you are looking to use.
 I live in Philadelphia, and we have some pretty good Ruby, PHP, Java, etc. meetups.
 There are also some general technology startup meetups and they are a fantastic place to connect with a network of people who can make referrals or even apply for jobs.
-Even if you don't find the person you're looking for directly, you'll get a feel for what the local market has to offer.</p>
+Even if you don't find the person you're looking for directly, you'll get a feel for what the local market has to offer.

-<p>If you're looking for someone remote, and C@SO etc aren't working for you, maybe link to one of your postings and we can review/critique it for you.
-Maybe your value proposition isn't clear.</p>
+If you're looking for someone remote, and C@SO etc aren't working for you, maybe link to one of your postings and we can review/critique it for you.
+Maybe your value proposition isn't clear.